 Talk to your friends and family

 Pressure to please loved ones and to give children the perfect Christmas tops the list of reasons people overspend during the festive season.
-When you’ve worked out how much you can afford to spend on presents, talk to the people you plan to give gifts to about how much you plan to spend.
-This might be embarrassing.
-In Money Helpers survey, three-quarters of the UK told us they’d be happy talking about the total cost of presents with their partner, but just a third would be comfortable talking to their mum, friends, siblings or children and just a quarter with their dad.
+When you’ve worked out how much you can afford to spend on presents, talk to the people you plan to give gifts to about how much you plan to spend and stick to it.

 Don’t use debt to tide you over